0xCyberRizi/DSUagrizi/csc842_cycle4_README.md

 ## Requirements
 - Python 3.x
-- Install dependencies by running `pip install cryptography pynput `
+- Install dependencies by running `pip install cryptography also pynput `

 ## Usage
 1. Run the script by executing the following command: `python CerealSpiller.py`.